READ NEXT

 There are two ways to apply for a patent in the UK:

-- Directly to the United Kingdom Intellectual Property Office (UKIPO)
+- Through the United Kingdom Intellectual Property Office (UKIPO)

 - If you have a provisional application, you'll need to file within 12 months to secure your priority date.